 Enabling Precision Health and Medicine (2018-2019)

 The landmark sequencing of the human genome in 2003 heralded a new era in biomedical research, one that promised to accelerate the pace of discovery and open up entirely new avenues to understanding the genetic molecular basis of disease.
-A key result thus far has been the development of genomics-based tools to diagnose, predict disease onset or recurrence, tailor treatment options and assess treatment response.
 These advancements have developed concurrently with electronic medical records, digital (e-health) technologies and the shift toward patient-centered care.

 Fall 2018 – Spring 2019

 Sarah J Bond, Nathan Parikh, Shrey Majmudar, Sabrina Pin, Christine Wang, Lauren Willis, Susanne B Haga.
 2022.
 A Systematic Review of the Scope of Study of mHealth Interventions for Wellness and Related Challenges in Pediatric and Young Adult Populations.
 Adolescent Health, Medicine and Therapeutics.

 Enabling Precision Health and Medicine: Increasing Awareness and Accessibility of Family Health History (FHH) Collection (poster by Elise Cai, Kimberly Calero, Connor King, Lori Orlando, Susanne Haga, presented at Bass Connections Showcase, Duke University, April 17, 2019)

 WearDuke (poster by Sarah Bond, Grant Kim, Nathan Parikh, Christine Wang, Lauren Willis, presented at Bass Connections Showcase, Duke University, April 17, 2019)

 This Team in the News

 Senior Spotlight: Reflections from the Class of 2021

 A Boost for Innovation to Improve Student Wellness